- Las Positas College

 CLPCCD Annual FLEX Reporting

-For the 2017-2018 Academic Year, please use the following form, which is a slightly modified version of an existing FA approved form.
-Please note that this form is slightly different than the previous form from last year.
+For the current Academic Year, please use the following form, which is a slightly modified version of an existing FA approved form.

 Variable FLEX Planning and Reporting Form